How an Intentionally Defective Grantor Trust Can Benefit You

-Recall that one major reason high net-worth families use trusts is to reduce the estate tax their heirs may face once they pass on.
+Recall that one major reason high net-worth families use trust is to reduce the estate tax their heirs may face once they pass on.
 The US tax code currently allows you to pass on to heirs up to $11.4 million per individual or $22.8 million per married couple without incurring an “estate tax,” which can chop up to 40% off your estate’s value over those amounts when you die.

-When you make an irrevocable gift to a trust for someone else’ benefit, the amount given directly reduces your taxable estate.
-So if a married couple had a $25 million estate, for example, and puts $3 million into an irrevocable trust, the remaining assets fall below the $22.8 million threshold and thus below the level that would incur estate tax.
+When you make an irrevocable gift to a trust for someone else’s benefit, the amount given directly reduces your taxable estate.
+So if a married couple had a $25 million estate, for example, and puts $3 million into an irrevocable trust, the remaining assets fall below the $22.8 million thresholds and thus below the level that would incur estate tax.
 Of course, a gift is a gift.
 That money now belongs to heirs rather than the grantors.

 Trusts Don’t Necessarily Save Taxes

-Usually an irrevocable trust has to pay its own taxes on any income it earns yearly, including tax on capital gains.
+Usually, an irrevocable trust has to pay its own taxes on any income it earns yearly, including a tax on capital gains.
 And trust tax rates are far from generous.
-In fact, a trust only has to earn $12,500 in in regular income (2019 rates) to incur the highest US federal marginal tax rate of 37%.
+In fact, a trust only has to earn $12,500 in regular income (2019 rates) to incur the highest US federal marginal tax rate of 37%.
 Compare that to a married couple filing jointly, who do not hit 37% until their regular income reaches $612,350.

 What?!
 Yes, the tax code is far more favorable toward individual income than trust income.
 On the other hand, if a trust is revocable and thus stays in the grantor’s estate, income is taxed as if it had been earned by the grantor.
 What if you could have the best of both worlds?
 Now we get to the main thrust of this article.